Knowledge Base

 MDR vs MSSP: A Managed Security Services Provider (MSSP) typically focuses on device management and log monitoring — managing your firewall, running vulnerability scans, and forwarding alerts.
 MDR providers go deeper: they investigate alerts, hunt for threats, and take response actions.
 MSSPs tell you there's a problem; MDR providers help fix it.

-For further reading on managed detection and response, threat intelligence, and Australian cybersecurity compliance, refer to these trusted sources:
+For further reading on managed detection and response, threat intelligence, and Australian cybersecurity compliance: